How To Use a Wine Stopper (And Why You Should)

 Let’s talk about wine stoppers, corks, and ways to store your wine.
 We'll even cover what to do if you already poured it into your Grassl wine decanter, Zalto wine decanter, or carafe.

 How to Use A Wine Stopper With Grassl Decanter

-Grassl decanters and carafes can make your wine experience more enjoyable, especially with the help of a wine stopper to protect your leftover wine (and your decanter, too)!
+Wine decanters and carafes can make your wine experience more enjoyable, especially with the help of a wine stopper to protect your leftover wine (and your Grassl decanter, too)!
 How do wine stoppers work?
-The purpose of a wine stopper is to protect the wine from its number one enemy — oxygen.
+The purpose of a wine stopper is to protect the wine from its number one enemy: oxygen.

 Your bottle’s cork is a good stopper already, so don’t toss it.
 Instead, reseal your bottle with its own cork.
 There are, however, better alternatives on the market.

 Specialized wine stoppers are air-tight.
 Some come with a vacuum pump that allows you to extract the oxygen in the bottle.
 Some stoppers are inexpensive, while you’ll find sophisticated wine storage systems at any price point.
-What’s not that common are stoppers for decanters and carafes, but we’ll talk about them later.
+Wine stoppers for decanters and carafes are less common, but just as useful—we’ll talk about those below.

 How should you store opened bottles of wine?
 Here are a few tips:

 Store your opened bottles of wine immediately after you’re done drinking.
 Seal your bottle with a wine stopper and store it in the fridge.
 When possible, use an air pump to extract the air inside the bottle.

 If you have less than half a bottle of leftover wine, consider transferring it to a smaller bottle — it will reduce the amount of air inside the bottle.

 If you poured your wine into a Zalto decanter, our Grassl decanters, or a carafe, use a Bouchon stopper to protect your wine from the air.
 This beauty is made with food-grade silicone, and keeps your wine safe from dust particles and moisture!